4 Best Treks In Peru

-Trekking in Peru, Top 3 Treks in Peru.
-Here we introduce our top 3 treks to get Machu Picchu which are not Inca Trail, These trails go through the remote places of the Andes, trails connecting the highlands with the Amazon Jungle, and trails which link the ancient Lost Inca Cities, like Choquequirao (last residence of the Inca Emperor) with Vilcabamba (Last Inca Stronghold), or trails going around the skirts of the highest peak in Cusco which is Ausangate where life is still intact as used to be decades ago.
+Trekking in Peru, Best & Top 4 Treks in Peru.
+Here we introduce our top 4 treks in Peru to get Machu Picchu which are not Inca Trail, These trails go through the remote places of the Andes, trails connecting the highlands with the Amazon Jungle, and trails which link the ancient Lost Inca Cities, like Choquequirao (last residence of the Inca Emperor) with Vilcabamba (Last Inca Stronghold), or trails going around the skirts of the highest peak in Cusco which is Ausangate where life is still intact as used to be decades ago.

 1. CHOQUEQUIRAO TREK TO MACHU PICCHU 9 DAYS